grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 [0, 1, 2, 3]
 ```

-Values in array elements may be placed on separate lines for readability.
+You can place values in array elements on separate lines for readability.
-A comma after the final value must be present if the closing bracket `]` is on a different line than the final value:
+A comma after the final value must be present if the closing bracket `]` is on a different line than the final value.

 ```river
 [